paul-moesher/Is-Palindrome/README.md

 # Is-Palindrome
-C# console app that tells user of a string is a palindrome or not
+C# console app that tells user of a string is a palindrome or not.